Sally Radovick, M.D.

 Dr. Radovick is the director of the Pilot and Feasibility Program and co-director of the Transgenic Core for the NIH-funded Diabetes Research and Training Center.

-Dr. Radovick has authored or co-authored nearly 100 peer-reviewed scientific publications, and has been invited to write a dozen chapters in her area.
-She is also the senior editor of the book “Clinical Management of Pediatric Endocrine Disorders,” Humana Press, 2003 with a second edition in 2012.
-She serves as the associate editor for Pediatric Endocrinology for the Journal of Clinical Endocrinology and Metabolism.
+Dr. Radovick has authored or co-authored more than 150 peer-reviewed scientific publications, and has been invited to write a dozen chapters in her area.
+She is also the senior editor of the book “Clinical Management of Pediatric Endocrine Disorders,” Humana Press, 2003 with a second edition in 2013.
+She served as the associate editor for Pediatric Endocrinology for the Journal of Clinical Endocrinology and Metabolism.

 Her research has focused on the development, regulation, and dysregulation of hypothalamic-pituitary function, for which she is currently 95 percent funded by the NIH.
 One area of this research dwells on the development and function of the gonadotropin-releasing hormone (GnRH) neuron.
 GnRH has a central role in reproduction by controlling pituitary secretion of the pituitary hormones, which in turn regulate the synthesis of gonadal estrogen and androgen.
 Her work has included cloning the human GnRH gene and establishing GnRH-secreting cell lines.
 She has elucidated some of the factors that control GnRH gene expression and has now also begun studying intracellular signaling pathways within the GnRH neuron.
 Dr. Radovick’s laboratory has demonstrated that the GnRH gene is the target of growth factor and nuclear hormone signaling pathways, which link nutrition and growth with pubertal development and reproduction.